Advanced Twisting Part 1

 • It’s helpful to have a very secure place for the foot stand when the legs are crossed closely together.
 Consider options to create more friction.

-• If you still struggle with the legs crossed, knees tilting configuration and movements, you might instead do one of these first: Legs as Free as a Baby’s, or Folding, Foundation, and Feet, or The Hip Joints: Moving Proximal Around Distal.
+• If you still struggle with the legs crossed, knees tilting configuration and movements, you might instead do one or more of these first: Legs as Free as a Baby’s or Simple Twisting or The Hip Joints: Moving Proximal Around Distal.

 The legs-crossed, tilting (or sustained tilted) configuration is not about flexibility, though that will likely improve.
 It’s about the learning opportunities that can be created elsewhere while in this constraining configuration.